adiog/io_quicksave_dev/README.md

 ```
 ~/.quicksave/quicksave.ini
 ```
-If you want to bind a *qs* command to a keyboard shortcut, you may use the *--gui* switch for a credentials prompt.
+If you want to bind a *qs* command to a keyboard shortcut, you may use the *--gui* switch for x-window credentials prompt.
 E.g.:
 ```
 qs --gui --area
 ```